Fraudmarc/apex/Readme.md

 # No longer maintained

 This software is no longer being maintainted and should not be chosen for new projects.
-See this [issue](https://github.com/fraudmarc/apex/issues/932) for more information
+See this [issue](https://github.com/apex/apex/issues/932) for more information

+## 2020 Sept - Releases available

+Copied from TJ's [Apex archive](https://github.com/visionmedia/apex) to re-publish release binaries.

 ![Apex Serverless Architecture](assets/title.png)